Skip to main content

 Short-Lived Kubeconfig

-The kubeconfig is generated as a separate resource with a 30-day certificate TTL.
-This is actually more secure than long-lived tokens (which OVHcloud and Infomaniak use), but it’s operationally different:
+The kubeconfig is generated as a separate resource with a configurable certificate TTL.
+The default is 30 days, but the ttl_seconds lets you set any duration:

 resource "exoscale_sks_kubeconfig" "admin" {